thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 As it currently stands, our web application has a nice form and the required functionality to connect, subscribe and display MQTT messages to the end-user.
 However, we should probably add a little style to make the page look better and make the messages easier to view and review.

-The following CSS rules can be places in the `style.css` file.
-These are just simple CSS rules that will add a little style, and can be modified based on your requirements.
-The following rules specify the Open Sans font, and sets a `wrapper` div for the page to ensure it is centered and has a suitable width.
+The following CSS rules can be placed in the `style.css` file.
+These are just simple CSS rules that will add a little style and can be modified based on your requirements.
+The following rules specify the Open Sans font and set a `wrapper` div for the page to ensure it is centered and has a suitable width.

 {% highlight css %}
 body {